gauravyug/SystemDesign/staff-db-engineer-reference-solutions.md

 - RPO near-zero, RTO ~2 min
 - Fairness / anti-bot protection

+2a.
+Data-Driven Capacity Planning (worked example)

+This is the step most candidates skip — going straight from "250K TPS" to "shard the database" without ever separating attempted load from actual write load.
+Worked through:

+Attempted vs. successful writes are wildly different numbers.
+250K TPS is the attempt rate (everyone mashing "buy").
+If the 500 hot items hold ~1,000 units each (500K total units), and the sale drains in ~10 min, the actual successful write rate is only 500,000 ÷ 600s ≈ 833 writes/sec.
+The other 249,167 requests/sec are rejections.
+This reframes the entire problem: the DB doesn't need to sustain 250K writes/sec — it needs Redis (or equivalent) to reject 99.7% of traffic in microseconds so only ~833/sec of real writes ever reach Postgres.
+Concurrency via Little's Law: with a 50ms average reject-path latency at 250K req/sec attempted, concurrent in-flight requests ≈ 250,000 × 0.05 = 12,500 concurrent connections at any instant.
+This is why the edge/app tier must be async/non-blocking (e.g. event-loop based, not thread-per-request) — 12,500 blocked threads would exhaust most app server pools.
+Storage sizing: 10M SKUs at ~200 bytes/row ≈ 2GB for the item catalog — trivial. ~500K orders/sale at ~500 bytes/row ≈ 250MB per sale event — also trivial.
+The DB storage footprint is a non-issue here; the bottleneck is entirely request-handling throughput, not data volume.
+Redis memory: 500 hot-item counters (negligible) plus per-user rate-limit keys for up to a few million concurrent users at ~200 bytes each ≈ under 1GB.
+Cheap to run even at peak.
+Key insight to listen for: a strong candidate explicitly says "most of my capacity planning effort goes into the reject-fast path, not the database write path, because the real write volume is orders of magnitude smaller than the request volume."
+A candidate who sizes Postgres for 250K writes/sec is solving the wrong problem.

 ## 3. Core Entities
 | Entity | Key fields |
 |---|---|